 Accurate prediction intervals are an important and necessary component of a climate reconstruction.
 A reconstruction that fits a target variable closely in the calibration interval may be a very good proxy of that target, it may demonstrate similar character by chance, or the reconstruction model may be overfitted.
 Prediction intervals purport to show the quality of fit of a reconstruction.
 A climate reconstruction figure without prediction intervals is not an adequate representation and may mislead an end-user as to the degree of knowledge imparted.

-Many methods have been used to display reconstruction uncertainty outside of the calibration interval, and some include the resampling or perturbation of individual series, called bootstrapping.
-The average difference between the individual reconstruction and climate values in the interval of overlap is sometimes extended into the pre-instrumental period.
+Many methods have been used to display reconstruction uncertainty outside of the calibration interval, ranging from the simple extension of confidence intervals to the more complex prediction intervals with regression error.
+The average difference between the individual reconstruction and climate values in the interval of overlap, the root mean sqared error (RMSE) is sometimes extended into the pre-instrumental period.
 This method however fails to account for the idiosyncratic nature of a calibration performed in a particular interval, and the practice of independent calibration-verification testing of climate reconstructions gives credence to the issue of over-fitting models.
 Another common method of producing prediction intervals, making use of an independent verification interval, one can measure the difference between the reconstructed and target values only in this independent interval.
 Although this is a significant improvement over merely extending confidence intervals calculated in the calibration interval, the method does not provide any test of the prediction intervals.
 Here we test many methods of producing prediction intervals by setting aside an additional independent interval to validate the prediction intervals.
 We implement different bootstrapping techniques to account for variability in the climate signal within the chronology as well as different techniques to measure the reconstruction error outside of the calibration interval.

 2. Methods